 Contact Robert White Today About Workers’ Compensation

 Attorney Robert White is based in the state of Texas, a state known to have no workers’ comp requirements for employees.
-He has worked tirelessly for years to get injury victims the justice they deserve after suffering work-related and sometimes life-altering injuries.
+He has worked tirelessly for years to get injured individuals the justice they deserve after suffering work-related and sometimes life-altering injuries.
 White is a board certified trial lawyer and director for the Texas Trial Lawyer’s Association.
-His expertise in personal injury litigation has helped him to settle claims for a number of victims.
-Contact attorney Robert White today, and learn more about your options as a work-related injury victim.
+His expertise in personal injury litigation has helped him to settle claims for a number of clients.
+Contact attorney Robert White today, and learn more about your options.